cioran0/DiscordAI/README.md

 Might want to get rid of timeout could cause problems.
 And there was also some problems with something else I forget.

 You can replace the model with whichever one you want.

+Since discord has a limit of 2000 tokens, this will truncate responses past that and put ...continued